 Figure 1 shows the two after-tax retirement pay streams, REDUX and High-3, from the first retirement year until age 79.
 We first look at an E-7 who expects to retire at age 38 with 20 years of service.
 We see a sharp reduction in retirement pay under REDUX until age 62, then a re-indexing that equates the two retirement pays, followed by a gradual erosion in REDUX retirement pay after age 62 when compared with High-3.
-For this servicemember, total retirement pay is reduced by \$319,060 if REDUX/bonus is selected.
+For this servicemember, total retirement pay is reduced by \$331,316 if REDUX/bonus is selected.

 Figure 2 shows the difference in payments for a servicemember who expects to retire at age 42 as an E-8 with 24 years of service.
-Here the reduction in retired pay (\$321,124) is just a little bit more than that for the E-7 who retires with 20 years of service (figure 1).
-Although the servicemember is retired for fewer years, the retirement pay lost each year is larger.
+Here the reduction in retired pay (\$328,184) is just a little bit less than that for the E-7 who retires with 20 years of service (figure 1).